Every year we get lots of parents asking us how to make a festival with kids fun rather than a weekend of stress.

 A lost child is distressing for everyone involved.
 If your kids are very prone to wandering, you might also want the extra back-up of a child locator gadget.
 But whatever you decide to use, there’s absolutely no replacement for proper supervision – see our guide to festival safety for young kids.

-My kids LOVE playing keepy-uppy in the dark with these.
 For an insight into how responsible festivals approach child welfare please read our guest blog by Angel Sam (of Angel Gardens): Diary of a Lost Kids Officer.
 We also have another post on Glow in the Dark Kids.

 Arriving and Setting Up Camp